xlab-steampunk/spotter-action/README.md

-# GitHub Actions for Steampunk Spotter
+# GitHub Action for Steampunk Spotter
 A GitHub Action for scanning your Ansible content with [Steampunk Spotter].

 ## Table of Contents